 Long-term plans for the Msambweni Referral Hospital are to upgrade it to a level that will be able to handle almost all emergency and routine medical procedures.
 Discussions are underway with a number of interested stakeholders to plan for the delivery of such improvements.

 In agreement with local committees, the dispensary planned for the mine site was replaced with the Magaoni Health Centre which was built by Base and opened by the Kwale Governor, H.E.
 Salim Mvurya in July 2014.
 Base also provided equipment for this facility and the Bwiti Dispensary which was completed in 2012.

 Health authorities are often faced with challenges when trying to reach remote rural areas.
-We have supported sub-counties throughout Kwale and in Likoni with logistics to enable them to complete important tasks such as polio vaccination campaigns and drug-resistant TB awareness campaigns.
+We have supported sub-counties throughout Kwale and in Likoni with logistics to enable them to complete important tasks such as mass net distribution, polio vaccination campaigns and drug-resistant TB awareness campaigns.

 During the HIA baseline study several ailments were noted that had a debilitating effect on households.
 One of them is infestation with the jigger flea larvae which affects mostly children and can lead to loss of mobility and often, inability to attend school.